 - Following moisture lines and warm areas into structures

-- Traveling in long, steady trails when foraging for food
+- Traveling in long, steady trails while foraging

 - Wall voids